Ballard Robotics

 • Over the past three years, Ballard Vikings Robotics students have donated over 2000 community service hours

-Ballard Robotics (Team 2928)
+Viking Robotics (Team 2928)

 Picture